Will Jesus Say “I Never Knew You?”

 For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation, but the sorrow of the world produces death (2 Corinthians 7:10).

-with gentleness correcting those who are in opposition, if perhaps God may grant them repentance leading to the knowledge of the truth (2 Timothy 2:25).
+With gentleness correcting those who are in opposition, if perhaps God may grant them repentance leading to the knowledge of the truth (2 Timothy 2:25).

-You can always discern true belief by the existence of humility over personal sin.
-That is a telltale sign that the Holy Spirit is in the process of saving and sanctifying His called-out ones.
-Conversely, if there is no brokenness over sin and a lack of contrition, then a person’s salvation should rightly be questioned.
-To root out this misunderstanding, new Christians in Russia are instructed to refer to themselves as someone who has repented (a difficult thing to say if you haven’t) versus referring to themselves as someone who has “received Christ”—a relatively easy thing anyone can say.
-The presence of repentance and humility is a much better outward indication of an inner genuine conversion than someone glibly saying, “I received Christ.”
-To the point, the former is indicative of volitional commitment, the latter could simply be indicative of intellectual assent.
+To root out this misunderstanding, new Christians in Russia are instructed to refer to themselves as having repented (which is difficult to say if a person hasn’t really repented) versus referring to themselves as someone who has “received Christ”—a relatively easy statement to say.
+The presence of repentance and humility is a much better outward indication of an inner genuine conversion than someone’s glibly saying, “I received Christ.”
+To the point, the former is indicative of a volitional commitment; the latter could simply be indicative of an intellectual assent.

 In James 2:19, Scripture indicates that the kind of “belief ” a person possesses is profoundly important.
 Notice what the writer of James states to his deceived-about-true-salvation audience: